 The Fred Lawrence Whipple Observatory ( part of the Smithsonian Institution) can be found on nearby Mount Hopkins.

 They were the primary component of Santa Rita National Forest.
-Around 1908 the Santa Rita National Forest along was combined with other forest tracts to create the Coronado National Forest.
+The Santa Rita National Forest became part of the Coronado National Forest 1908.

-This Wilderness area has rough hillsides, massive canyons, and lofty ridgelines.
+This Wilderness area has rough hillsides, massive canyons, and lofty ridge lines.
 Peaks are surrounded on nearly all sides with dry hills and gradual grasslands.
 Ponderosa pine and Douglas-fir dominate the upper elevations.

 At the foot of Madera Canyon along the edge of the Wilderness is a recreation area.
 It serves as a popular gateway for backpackers.

+Questions about the Tucson Real Estate Market or Tucson Homes for Sale?
 Call Us - 520 940 4541 OR complete the - CONTACT FORM - and we will get right back to you!